NanoComp/meep/doc/docs/FAQ.md

 ### What is Meep?

-Meep is a [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software) software package for [finite-difference time-domain](https://en.wikipedia.org/wiki/Finite-difference_time-domain_method) (FDTD) simulation.
+Meep is a [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software) software package for simulating electromagnetic systems via the [finite-difference time-domain](https://en.wikipedia.org/wiki/Finite-difference_time-domain_method) (FDTD) method.
 Meep is an acronym for *MIT Electromagnetic Equation Propagation*.

 ### Who are the developers of Meep?